lookaway-archive/terminal-signals/2026/01/03-INTERVENTION-MECHANICS.md

 Both keys together: intervention proceeds with domestic consent.

-*[CP: This is why certain Terran nations with documented atrocities never receive intervention.
-Structural alignment (see: petrodollar system) means no trigger activates.
-The enabling key requires a triggering key to matter.]*
+*[CP: This is why Saudi Arabia never gets invaded.
+Bone saws in consulates, beheadings in public squares, women jailed for driving — and not a single UN resolution with teeth.
+Petrodollar originator.
+Structural alignment.
+No trigger, no intervention.
+Humanitarian atrocities don't matter without the trigger.
+The enabling key is necessary but not sufficient.]*

 ---